f3ss1/Optics-Colloque-HSE/README.md

 # Optics-Colloque-HSE
-Solutions to Optics colloque at HSE, FF, 2020.
+The repo contains solutions to Optics exam taken at HSE, FF, 2020.